uw-mad-dash/bagpipe/README.md

 The script launches DLRM model and collects back the right log files.
 The reviewers can look at the end of log file to view per iteration time.
 Please note for Bagpipe the batch size is specified per node, e.g., 2048 on 8 nodes will translate to global batch size 16384.

+#### Using the AWS launch script
+All the evaluation performed for Bagpipe uses distributed setup.
+In order to reduce the effort of allocating resources on AWS, we provide an AWS launch script.
+The AWS launch script given right credentials will automatically launch resources and perform evaluation.

+To setup up AWS CLI please look at the [https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html](AWS CLI Configuration) documentation.
+Next setup your account to use EC2 using a key-pair.
+For details about setting this up please look at [https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html](EC2 linux key pair setup guide).

+Please make sure that the AWS account is configured to request atleast 8 V100 GPUs and 2 C5.18xlarge.
+#### Using EC2 launch script.
+For reproducing Bagpipe's runtime on six different models please use the script - ```ec2_launcher_six_models.py```.
+Before you run the script.
+Please look at the launch_cfg.
+Within the launch_cfg you would need to update the following fields with your aws setup details -

+1. key_name
+2. key_path
+3. region
+4. az
+5. security_group

+Please make sure that the security group has all the ports open and allows traffic from all IP addresses.

+All the data is present in the AMI.
+However, it is known quirk with AWS that first read from a newly launched instance with AMI will be slow.
+So we perform a warmup by counting the number of lines.
+Please be patient with this as this can take time.
+#### Reproducing Results of Bagpipe on Different Models

+Once you launch ec2_launcher_six_models.py.
+The script will automatically allocate resources.
+And launch the training.
+Post training it will scp back the runtime from all the scripts back to your local machine.

 ## Cite
 Please cite the following paper if you use Bagpipe.